 Our Group's Organisational Structure

-BMR-UK Developer Limited is a private company that is located in the U.K., with a parent company in the U5.
-The group (including BMR» UK Developer Limited) is the leading provider of real estate solutions to the life science community and has a proven track record of bringing unmatched expertise to the full range of real estate services - leasing, development, construction, redevelopment, acquisition, financing and property management — to our tenant partners in the US. and U.K.
+BMR-UK Developer Limited is a private company that is located in the U.K., with a parent company in the U.S. The group (including BMR-UK Developer Limited) is the largest private provider of real estate solutions to the life science and technology industries and has a proven track record of bringing unmatched expertise to the full range of real estate services — leasing, development, construction, redevelopment, acquisition, financing and property management — to our tenant partners in the U.S. and U.K.